ctrlplusb/easy-peasy/README.md

 });
 ```

-The action will receive as it's first parameter the slice of the state that it was added to.
+The action will receive as its first parameter the slice of the state that it was added to.
 So in the example above our action would receive `{ items: [] }` as the value for `state`.
 It will also receive any `payload` that may have been provided when the action was triggered.

 > Note: Some prefer not to use a mutation based API.
 You can return new "immutable" instances of your state if you prefer:
 >